edent/SuperTinyIcons/README.md

 Think the icons look wrong?
 [Compare them against the official logos](https://github.com/edent/SuperTinyIcons/blob/master/images/reference/index.md).
 If they still look wrong, tell me by raising an issue!

+## Android Vector Drawables
-**New!** Icons also available in [Android Vector Drawables](https://developer.android.com/guide/topics/graphics/vector-drawable-resources.html) so you can easily use them in Android apps.
-Converted using https://inloop.github.io/svg2android/ - not guaranteed to be under 1KB.
+Icons also available as [Android Vector Drawables](https://developer.android.com/guide/topics/graphics/vector-drawable-resources.html), so you can easily use them in Android apps.

+They are converted using Android Studio and are **not** guaranteed to be under 1KB.

+To convert in Android Studio, go to Tools ➡ Resource Manager ➡ Drawable ➡ + ➡ Import Drawables ➡ then select the SVGs.

+*Note* Android Studio doesn't like rounded corners.
+Before importing, run `sed -i '/rx\=\"15\%\"/d' ./*.svg`

 ## Submitting Icons